* The F-16 has been continually improved since its introduction and still continues to improve. This chapter provides a description of F-16 variants.

 The F-16 increasingly carries the AIM-9X AAM, and sometimes the comparable British "Advanced Short Range AAM (ASRAAM)".
 Both of these are "off-boresight" AAMs, meaning they don't have to be pointed directly at the target before launch.
 They are instead "cued" to the target by the pilot's helmet-mounted sight.
 There are rumors that some foreign F-16s have been qualified for the new medium-range Matra MICA AAM.

 * As discussed earlier, although the F-16 was initially designed as a lightweight air combat fighter, it was originally tasked in USAF service as a strike aircraft, and accordingly qualified for standard iron bombs and cluster munitions.
 It is certainly possible for an F-16 to carry other "dumb" munitions such as napalm tanks and 70 millimeter (2.75 inch) unguided rocket pods, but these seem to be relatively unusual stores.
-US F-16s are known to carry Durandal runway-buster bombs.
+US F-16s are known to have carried Durandal runway-buster bombs.

 Interestingly, LGB targeting pods seem to be often carried by single-seat F-16s, though flying an airplane in the face of enemy defenses while trying to keep crosshairs on a target sounds a bit tricky.
 F-16s have carried electro-optic guided bombs (EOGBs) such as the GBU-15 glide bomb, which requires carriage of an AN/AXQ-14 datalink pod.
 It appears that EOGBs are usually carried by two-seat F-16s.